StatefulSets

 - updateStrategy: OnDelete = you delete pods manually to pick up a new template

-- a stuck web-0 (not Ready) blocks web-1 from ever starting (OrderedReady)
+- a stuck postgres-0 (not Ready) blocks postgres-1 from ever starting (OrderedReady)

 End-to-end: ordered bring-up of a 3-node set

-End-to-end example: a 3-replica StatefulSet with stable DNS
+End-to-end example: a 3-replica PostgreSQL StatefulSet with stable DNS

-A full walkthrough: deploy a headless Service plus a 3-replica StatefulSet with volumeClaimTemplates, watch ordered creation, resolve a peer by its stable DNS name, write to one pod's PVC, scale, and prove the PVC reattaches by name.
+A full walkthrough using the real postgres image: deploy a headless Service plus a 3-replica StatefulSet with volumeClaimTemplates, watch ordered creation, resolve a peer by its stable DNS name, write to one pod's PVC, scale, and prove the PVC reattaches by name.

 apiVersion: v1